 - being able to respond quickly and to successfully change things, while maintaining an engaged and motivated workforce

-- balancing the demand for change (more projects, albeit smaller ones and the potential for overload) with the organization’s capacity to deliver
+- balancing the demand for change (more projects, albeit smaller ones and the potential for overload) with the organisation’s capacity to deliver

 - making the right decisions, and at the right time, to adapt, pivot and improve in an incremental way

 - and also about leading a cultural change in the business itself

 Delivering Agile is really about preparing for the unknown – gearing up to be as responsive as possible to significant levels of disruption, which are already upon us, but also the future of which will continue to be highly uncertain.
 It is this, all- encompassing, nature of Agile which means it can no longer be the sole preserve of a select band of specialists in the organisation.
 Agile Change is everyone’s business, and its style, pace and expectations are best modelled and legitimised at the C-suite level to permeate all aspects of an organisation or change initiative.
 Organisations are increasingly seeking people with adaptive capabilities, but it takes adaptive change leadership to:

 - engage, empower and devolve appropriate power and authority to your teams